General information about applying for our postgraduate courses and the audition process.

 Indicative course content includes:

-In the subsequent studio (October – December), students will examine Stanislavski and some of the contemporary acting techniques that have derived from the grandfather of modern acting pedagogy.
+In the subsequent studio (October – December), you will examine Stanislavski and some of the contemporary acting techniques that have derived from the grandfather of modern acting pedagogy.
 You will explore the process of creating a role though practical scene study, text analysis and improvisation from plays of the early 20th century, including those of Chekhov.
 You will continue to work on voice and movement alongside scene work.
 You will also practice period dance, stage combat, clowning and storytelling, undertaking a series of études that will develop skills in observation, imagination, transformation and character analysis.
 These will continue into the remaining studios.
-Practical assessments, showings and critique take place at the end of each studio, and individual personal guidance from tutors is available throughout the year.
+Practical assessments, showings and critiques take place at the end of each studio, and individual personal guidance from tutors is available throughout the year.

 In the second studio (January – March), the course examines plays from the latter half of the 20th century, including the work of Pinter and Kane.
-There is also the possibility for students to bring in scenes from other leading European and American playwrights.
-Students will study textual form, including the use of fractured narratives, codified silence and stillness, and the semiotics of the actor.
-Alongside voice and movement, students will begin the process of collaborating directly with writers.
+There is also the possibility for you to bring in scenes from other leading European and American playwrights.
+You will study textual form, including the use of fractured narratives, codified silence and stillness, and the semiotics of the actor.
+Alongside voice and movement, you will begin the process of collaborating directly with writers.

-In the second intensive (March – April), students rehearse and perform a fully-supported production of an existing 20th or 21st century text or new play.
-Here students will apply all of the practical and character analysis skills they have developed to date.
+In the second intensive (March – April), you will rehearse and perform in a fully-supported production of an existing 20th or 21st century text or new play.
+Here you will apply all of the practical and character analysis skills that you have developed to date.